isrkan/DevOps-MLOps-Practice/MLOps/Prometheus and Grafana/Use_cases/Monitoring_web_applications/Docker_deployment/README.md

    - **`container_network_transmit_bytes_total`**: Network transmitted data per container.

 ## Step 5: Visualizing metrics in Grafana (Optional)
 For better visualization, we can connect Grafana to Prometheus and create dashboards.
+Instead of manually configuring Grafana, we will use Provisioning to automate the setup of data sources and dashboards.
+This ensures that every time Grafana is deployed or restarted, it automatically loads the configurations we define.
 Here’s a brief setup guide:

 ### 1. Add Grafana to `docker-compose.yml`
+Add the following configuration to the `docker-compose.yml` file to start Grafana and enable automatic provisioning of data sources and dashboards:
 ```yaml
   grafana:
     image: grafana/grafana:latest